chiraggude/stage/README.md

 ## Demo Content

-If you have installed STAGE on a fresh installation of WordPress, your homepage will look like this screenshot.
+If you have installed STAGE on a fresh installation of WordPress, your homepage will look like this [screenshot](https://db.tt/s7QJiMmH).

 **Step 1 -**
-To replicate the look and feel of the demo, download this sample-content-xml to your desktop.
+To replicate the look and feel of the demo, download this [sample-content-xml](https://db.tt/TVQFzjJC) to your desktop.
+Right click and "save as" to your Desktop

 **Step 2 -**
 Next, go to the WordPress admin backend > Tools > Import > WordPress > Install & activate the Importer plugin if required
-* Click "Choose File" > Upload the sample-content-xml
+* Click "Choose File" > Upload the [sample-content-xml](https://db.tt/TVQFzjJC)
 * Click "Upload file & import" > Assign authors as required
 * Select the checkbox for "Download and import file attachments"
 * Submit